eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/dataspace.ecosystem.md

 ## Interrelation to the Dataspace Protocol

-The Dataspace Protocol (DSP) [[dsp-base]] is designed as a layered protocol, which is independent of the identity and trust systems used.
+The Dataspace Protocol (DSP) [[dsp-base]] is designed as a layered protocol, which is independent of the identity and trust system used.
 The Decentralized Claims Protocol fills this gap by providing such an orthogonal overlay for identity and trust in a decentralized manner.

 ## Systems